Point Grey, Vancouver

 1908 Trail punched through 5 miles of forest to the 'outside'.
 Local shipping executives said the station was useless and might as well be at the north pole.
 Canadian Pacific Telegraph runs a line into the Station from Vancouver solving that concern.
 Until this telegraph line was completed, any traffic the station received had to be resent to the Victoria station who then put the message on the C.P.R. telegraph line to Vancouver.
 J.H.
 Field relieves Morse as the OIC in February but resigns due to ill health in March by W.James.
 Operator Morse moves on to Cape Lazo Wireless.
 Leonard James becomes OIC later in the year.
 Station becomes a two operator station with the addition of J.H.
 McDonald.
 Service now 8 AM to 11:30 PM.

-1910 For $100 the British Columbia Telephone Company runs a telephone line out to the station from Vancouver.
+1910 For $100 the British Columbia Telephone Company runs a telephone line to the station from Vancouver.
 Rental is $10 per month.
 James and Macdonald are the operators.
 In September 1910 a newspaper reporter had a tour of the station by a Mr. Jameson.
 (Federal Gov't Sessional Papers 1917 record B.C.
 Telephone $8.50 monthly.)
 Some messages are now phoned to the recipient.
 Station had commercial power by now, as a report in 1910 notes trees down across the lines and the station running on its own generator.

 1911 Trail upgraded to a road.
 In December a tender was let to build a house for the operators.
 Up to this time the operator's quarters were sandwiched between the engine room and the operations room, all in the one building.
 Leonard James the is OIC, with Jack MacDonald and Tommy Raine as assistants.
 Tommy was married with a baby.
 He and his family lived in a tent until a house was built the following year.
 (Public Accounts of Canada1912: Building at Point Grey, $1,500; changes in plan $30.)
-In March the station worked Honolulu, some 2400 miles away--perhaps a record at the time.
+In March the station worked Honolulu, some 2400 miles away--perhaps a record for the station.

 1912 In December tenders called for additional housing to make the station more attractive to married men.